Schema Independent Relational Learning: Background

-The architects of relational model have argued for logical data independence, which oversimplifying a bit, means that an exact query should return the same answers no matter which logical schema is chosen for the data \cite{Codd:Computerworld:85}.
+The architects of the relational model have argued for logical data independence, which oversimplifying a bit, means that an exact query should return the same answers no matter which logical schema is chosen for the data \cite{AliceBook,Codd:Computerworld:85}.
 In this paper, we extend the principle of logical data independence for relational learning algorithms.
 The property of schema independence also differs with the idea of logical data independence in a subtle but important issue.
-One may achieve logical data independence by an affordable amount of experts' intervention, such as defining a set of views over the database \cite{AliceBook}.
-However, it generally takes more time and much deeper expertise to find the proper schema for a relational learning algorithm, particularly for database applications that contain more than a single learning algorithm \cite{Hellerstein:2012:PVLDB}.
+One may achieve logical data independence by an affordable amount of experts' intervention, e.g., defining views over the database.
+However, it takes deeper expertise to find the proper schema for a learning algorithm, particularly for database applications that contain more than a single learning algorithm.
 Hence, it is less likely to achieve schema independence via expert's intervention.